-- HEC-FDA (Current working version undergoing review for certification; expected to be certified within the first 1 year of the study): This model, developed by the Corps' Hydrological Engineering Center, will assist the PDT in applying risk analysis methods for flood risk management studies as required by, EM 1110-2-1419.
-This program: - o Provides a repository for both the economic and hydrologic data required for the analysis - o Provides the tools needed to understand the results - o Calculates the Expected Annual Damages and the Equivalent Annual Damages - o Computes the Annual Exceedence Probability and the Conditional Non-Exceedence Probability - o Implements the risk-based analysis procedures contained in EM 1110-2-1619 - 2.
-Various Habitat Evaluation Procedure models.
-The Ecosystem Restoration Planning Center of Expertise has responsibility for approving ecosystem output methodologies for use in ecosystem restoration planning and mitigation planning.
-The Ecosystem PCX will need to certify or approve for use each regionally modified version of these methodologies and individual models and guidebooks used in application of these methods.
+- 1. HEC-FDA version 1.2.4 (Certified): This model, developed by the Corps' Hydrological Engineering Center, will assist the PDT in applying risk analysis methods for flood risk management studies as required by, EM 1110-2-1419.
+This program: - Provides a repository for both the economic and hydrologic data required for the analysis - o Provides the tools needed to understand the results - o Calculates the Expected Annual Damages and the Equivalent Annual Damages - Computes the Annual Exceedence Probability and the Conditional Non-Exceedence Probability - o Implements the risk-based analysis procedures contained in EM 1110-2-1619 individual models and guidebooks used in application of these methods.
 The PDT will coordinate with the Ecosystem PCX during the study to identify appropriate models and certification approval requirements.